Dwarf Beard and Wig – Custom Cosplay – Project Profile

-Once the hair was sorted and blended, the wig and beard foundation were pieced on tracing and templates of James’ head and face.
+Once the hair was sorted and blended, the wig and beard foundation were pieced on tracing and templates of the client’s head and face.
 The wig and beard were built just like any other custom pieces, albeit rather thicker to ensure good, sturdy braids.
 Some portions are built with strips of wefted hair, to get the length and volume, and the tops and hairlines are all hand-knotted in order to look natural and realistic.

 Once the wig and beard were completely constructed, it was time to start weaving in the braids and making the whole project come together.

-Though very dense, the wig and beard are surprisingly light weight.
+Though very dense, the wig and beard are surprisingly lightweight.
 We used a blend of permanently textured hairs in order to get the right amount of wave and body.

-Then the wig – it had smaller braids on the crown, and a very large center braid in the back.
+Then the wig had smaller braids on the crown, and a very large center braid in the back.
 The center back braid took three hands!
 We advise starting with more hair and more time than you expect you’ll need – the big braids “eat up” the hair quickly!